 In MyVR: Websites, Pages & Content, Pick Subpages, SEO & Keywords

 After setting up on-page SEO on your homepage, the next steps are applying what you learned here to other pages that could attract search engine traffic to your property management website.
-We will cover what you should and should not do when adding metadata to your other website's pages and what other on-page content you should be aware of before moving forward.
+In part two, we will cover on-page SEO best practices and how to perform a free on-page SEO analysis so you know exactly which pages need attention.

-To learn more about driving organic traffic to your short-term rental SEO, download the free MyVR SEO eBook to get started!
+To learn more about driving organic traffic to your short-term rental, download the free MyVR SEO eBook to get started!